-The Ancestry test also provided the first hard evidence for a theory first presented to me by Harold Newell in 1971.
+The Ancestry test also have provided evidence for a theory first presented to me by Harold Newell in 1971.
 Harold noted that on the same day when Philip Noel (Newell) married Amy Batton at St. Pauls’ Church, Harbour Grace, Nfld. in November 1784 a William Button (Batton) married a Mary Noel.
 Harold suggested that it was a case of siblings marrying siblings in double marriage ; however, there was no hard evidence for this (see my discussion of ‘The Early Newells‘ under ‘The Dock’ Tab on this site).
 The Ancestry DNA test may have found the first solid evidence for this.
 I had a 3rd or 4th cousin match (Confidence: Extremely High) with a person that traces back to a Isaac Batten of ‘The Dock’ born c 1869 (see his details in 1921 census below).